rverton/wonitor/README.md

 To increase network throughput, a `--worker` flag allows to set the concurrency when monitoring.

+endpoints returning a javascript content type will be beautified by default.

 ## installation

 Install via go or [binary release](https://github.com/rverton/wonitor/releases):